rwieruch/blog_iamliesa_content/blog/female-entrepreneur-interview/index.md

 <Divider />

-I hope the interviews with female entrepreneurs help you to get inspiration and motivation on your journey like they did/do it for me.
+I hope the interviews with female entrepreneurs help you to get inspiration and motivation on your journey like they do it for me.
 If you have any other inspiring interviews from successful women in business, let me know about them in the comments.
 What other podcasts, episodes, written interviews or maybe also YouTube channels/episodes can you recommend?
 I would love to keep the list up to date with recent and quality interviews of female entrepreneurs.